MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-envelope-reserved-resources.md

           sideEffects: None
 ```

-## Propagating an Envelope ConfigMap to member clusters
+## Propagate an envelope ConfigMap to member clusters

-We now apply the example envelope object above on our hub cluster.
-Then we use a ClusterResourcePlacement object to propagate the resource from hub to a member cluster named kind-cluster-1.
+Apply the preceding example envelope object on your hub cluster.
+Then, use a `ClusterResourcePlacement` object to propagate the resource from hub to a member cluster named `kind-cluster-1`.

-Here's a sample ClusterResourcePlacement (CRP) specification.
+Here's a sample `ClusterResourcePlacement` specification:

 ```
 spec: